ivanbgd/sqlite-client-rust/README.md

 SQL commands.

 Supported SQL commands can be supplied in lower, upper or mixed-case, i.e., they are case-insensitive.
-The same is true of the supplied table names.
+The same is true of the supplied table and column names.

+Values in the `WHERE` clause are case-sensitive.

 Supported dot-commands are also case-insensitive.